xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 ## Lack of Profiling

-Many NETCONF-related tools are (being) specified by the IETF, but these tools are not widely supported (e.g., Push).
+Many NETCONF-related features are (being) specified by the IETF, but these features are not widely supported (e.g., Push).
 Editing a profile document with a set of recommendations about core/key features with the appropriate justification will help the emergence of more implementations that meet the operators’ needs.

 > Examples of such profile documents are the various RFCs that were published by the behave WG {{?BCP127}}.
-> Another approach is to consider an appraoch similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.
+> Another approach is to consider an approach similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.
 Such a document
 > would serve as a guide and reference for implementers and any other parties who desire information contained in the 'NETCONF/RESTCONF/YANG'-related RFCs.

 Likewise, reassess the value of some IETF proposals vs. competing/emerging solutions would be useful (e.g., gRPC vs. YANG-Push).

 ## Lack of Agile Process for (The Maintenance of) YANG Modules

-RFCs might not be suited for documenting YANG modules.
-In the meantime, there is a need for "reference models" and "sufficiently stable models".
+RFCs might not be suited for documenting YANG modules (it takes much too long, especiallly for updates).
+In the meantime, there is a need for
+"reference models" and "sufficiently stable models".
 An hybrid approach might be investigated for documenting IETF- endorsed YANG modules, such as considering an RFC to